09 March 2017 - Dividends Tax - Clarification Document for Dividends Tax – Tax Rate Change

 How much will be paid?

-The current rate of Dividends Tax is 15% unless an exemption or a reduced rate is applicable.
+The rate of Dividends Tax increased from 15% to 20% for any dividend paid on or after 22 February 2017 (irrespective of declaration date), unless an exemption or reduced rate is applicable.

 A summary of the withholding tax rates as per the South African Double Taxation Agreements currently in force has been split into two parts, as follows: